yuzhoumo/blog/content/post/layover-limbo/index.md

 With no lodging and no plans, I arrived in Las Vegas at midnight for a literal one day layover.
 A full 24 hours of crashing at airport gates and random hotel lobbies.
-Wandering alone across the the entire Vegas Strip through dozens of shops, hotels, and casinos.
+Wandering alone across the entire Vegas Strip through dozens of shops, hotels, and casinos.
 The amount I spent on gambling and entertainment?
 $0.
 Of course, that number would be higher had I been in the company of others.
 The point of this trip was to have fun, after all, and I'll be doing